 - Social workers, psychologists, psychiatrists, therapists, nurses, clinicians and administrative/oversight staff in the beginning, intermediate or advanced stage of a management-based role.

 - Understand behavioral health leadership and management styles and strengths of self and others.

-- Learn and practice enhanced management skills related to behavioral health care finance, change management, organizational and staff performance and healthy staff engagement.
+- Learn and practice enhanced management skills related to behavioral health care staff engagement, change management, and performance excellence.

-- Demonstrate best-practice strategies for healthy communication and conflict, performance coaching and management, effective teamwork and accountability.
+- Demonstrate best-practice strategies for setting clear expectations, accountability, healthy conflict, performance coaching, effective teamwork and trust.

 - Learn research-based strategies to contribute to supervisor and management success of behavioral health care organizations.